 Ermold is 43 years old, teaches English at the University of Pikeville and directs a local gay rights organization called Morehead Pride.

 David Ermold’s opponent has become a personification of Christian homophobia

-Upon Davis’ event release from jail five after her 2015 imprisonment, she became the darling of the Christian right, appearing at a press conference with anti-LGBTQ Republican politicians Mike Huckabee and Ted Cruz.
+Upon Davis’ eventual release from jail five days after her 2015 imprisonment, she became the darling of the Christian right, appearing at a press conference with anti-LGBTQ Republican politicians Mike Huckabee and Ted Cruz.
 The case was resolved when her deputy started issuing licenses and the state of Kentucky later created an alternate license that no longer required a county clerk’s signature.